HusseinS13/csPortfolio/README.md

 <details>
   <summary>Final Project</summary>

   In this project, I employed the Binary Search Tree data structures in order to create a fun game to help fellow students decide what they should invent this summer based off of one of my favorite childhood shoes, Phineas and Ferb.
 Throughout this project, I consolidated my ability to build and implements trees.
 The tree is traversed based on user input to questions until a leaf of 'invention' is reached.
-I challenge I encountered when creating this project was figuring out how to convert the tree into a usable interface.
-To solve this problem, I first problem solved on my own and then consulted with classmates on how to effeciently convert the tree into an interface.
-This interaction is what sparked the idea of implementing scenes based on booleans.
-The code for this is as follows:
+Here is a sample of my code:

   ```Java
  if (s.equals("Build an Animal Translator"))